hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 ### Event Triggers

-As we have said previously, all triggers are, in a sense, event triggers.
+As we have said previously, all triggers are, in a sense, event triggers (check out this [diagram] to understand the hierarchy.).
 However, this category includes the largest variety of triggers: an account got registered, an asset got transferred, the Queen of Hearts decided to burn all of her assets.

 These types of events account for the vast majority of triggers in Ethereum, and were the first to be implemented.
 The LTS version of Iroha